leejn0902-dev/CSSC_Git_Workshop/README.md

 ## Workshop Structure

-This workshop focuses on GitHub-specific features that make collaborative development easier:
+This part of the workshop focuses on GitHub-specific features that make collaborative development easier:

 1. **Issues** - Track bugs, features, and tasks
 2. **Pull Requests** - Propose and review code changes